walkawayy/TR1X/docs/CONTRIBUTING.md

 We maintain a changelog for each project in the `CHANGELOG.md` files, recording any changes except internal modifications or refactors.
 New features and original bug fixes should also be documented in the `README.md`.
-If a change affects gameflow behavior, be sure to update the `GAMEFLOW.md` accordingly.
+If a change affects game flow behavior, be sure to update the `GAMEFLOW.md` accordingly.
 Likewise, changes to the console commands should update `COMMANDS.md`.